alanyongy/tft-matchup-predictor/README.md

 ### 🎯 Key Features
 - Developed a custom OCR pipeline leveraging AutoHotKey’s `ImageSearch` to recognize multi-font player names
-- Dynamically define tight search regions to optimize `ImageSearch` for real-time analysis and predictions
+- Dynamically define tight search regions to optimize `ImageSearch` calls for real-time analysis and predictions
 - Implemented a dynamic overlay to display next-round opponents in real-time
 - Designed logic to adapt to player deaths and lobby sorting rules